Sharan-Mj-Kumar/MSU-SSGS/README.md

+Salary Slip Generation System
-The Salary Slip Generation System is a web application designed to automate and streamline the process of generating and managing salary slips for university staff.
-This project provides functionalities for both administrators and users, ensuring efficient salary management.
+The Salary Slip Generation System is a web application developed to automate and streamline the process of generating and managing salary slips for university staff.
+This system provides a user-friendly interface for both Administrators and Users, ensuring efficient salary management and smooth operation of administrative tasks.

+Features
+1. Admin Dashboard
+Admins have access to a comprehensive dashboard where they can manage user accounts, calculate salaries, and generate salary slips for staff.

+2. Salary Calculation and Generation
+Admins can easily calculate the salary components (Gross Salary, Deductions) and generate salary slips in PDF format.

+3. Gross Salary Calculation
+The system allows admins to calculate the gross salary based on user input such as basic pay, allowances, etc.

+4. Deduction Salary Calculation
+Admins can calculate the deduction salary based on the gross salary, including taxes, insurance, and other deductions.

+5. Salary Bill Generation
+Admins can generate salary bills for specific employees.
+These bills include both zero and non-zero fields for clear and transparent salary records.

+6. Salary Slip Generation
+The system generates detailed salary slips that include only the non-zero values, making them concise and informative.

+7. PDF Generation
+Once the salary slip is generated, it can be converted to a PDF format for easy sharing and distribution.

+8. Email Notifications
+Salary slips are automatically sent to employees via email for seamless delivery.

+9. Report Generation
+Admins can generate detailed reports for specific departments or sections and download them in PDF format.

+10. Edit Calculation Percentages
+Admins have the ability to modify salary calculation percentages for accurate payroll processing.

+11. User Registration and Login
+Users can register, log in, and access their salary information.
+They can view and download their salary slips and update personal details as needed.
 Screenshots:-

 Home Page:-